HopperLogger/mpv-frame-interpolator/DOCS/man/mpv.rst

 ``--use-filedir-conf`` option enables directory-specific configuration files.
 For this, mpv first tries to load a mpv.conf from the same directory as the file played and then tries to load any file-specific configuration.
+The options loaded in this way are marked as file-local, which are reset when the current file stops playing.

 Profiles